dpjensen/rscpu/README.md

 #Todo
-- Continue expanding support for virtualization vedor/type info from pci devices -- Implement inline asm for `cpuid`
+- Continue expanding support for virtualization vedor/type info from pci devices
+ - Implement inline asm for `cpuid`
--- Look into features for dmi info
+ - Look into features for dmi info
--- Basically lots of work to do
+ - Basically lots of work to do
-- Add some of the compatibility features features from `lscpu`
+- Add some of the compatibility features from `lscpu`
 - Add colored terminal output.
 For fun.
 - Full command-line compatibility with `lscpu`
 - Integer overflow when logical CPUs > 64.